abpframework/abp/docs/en/Blob-Storing.md

 * You can **easily integrate** to your favorite BLOB storage provides with a few lines of configuration.
 * You can then **easily change** your BLOB storage without changing your application code.
 * If you want to create **reusable application modules**, you don't need to make assumption about how the BLOBs are stored.

+ABP BLOB Storage system is also compatible to other ABP Framework features like [multi-tenancy](Multi-Tenancy.md).

 ### BLOB Storage Providers